Skip to Content

 Tasting tequila

-We got a little tipsy at our Tequila tasting!
+We got a little tipsy at our Tequila tasting in Puerto Vallarta!

 Barriga llena, corazón contento, in Spanish means full stomach, happy heart.
 If PV’s environmental backdrop isn’t transformative enough, the food scene in Puerto Vallarta is an endless extravaganza of flavorful delights.